Home Buyer Protection Insurance – Is it something I should consider?

 Get Home Buyer Protection Insurance today

 Buying a home is stressful enough without the financial worry of a sale falling through.
 Home Buyers' Protection Insurance helps cover legal, survey and mortgage lending costs should your purchase fall through.

 What is Home Buyer Protection Insurance?

 Home Buyers’ Protection Insurance, also called Home buyer insurance or gazumping insurance can protect you in the event of being gazumped, or if the seller changes their mind.
 It’s proving to be a popular product in this time of corona uncertainty and competitive market with the risk of chains falling through.

 What is the risk of a purchase falling through?

 You find a house, make an offer that is accepted by the seller and then it’s yours, right?
 Buying sounds straightforward until you actually try and do it.
-Frustratingly, as many as 3 in 10 property purchases fall through (source: Property agents Quick Move Now put the fall through rate at 28% in the final quarter of 2019).
-And, gazumping was the cause of 27% of these failed transactions.
+Frustratingly, as many as 4 in 10 property purchases fall through (source: Property agents Quick Move Now put the annual fall through rate in 2020 at 42%.

 Common reasons for a sale falling through include: